shopware/docs/guides/integrations-api/general-concepts/api-versioning.md

 This would expect that the Shopware version is at least 6.4 and PayPal is installed in any version.

-If the conditions are not met, the backend will answer with a *417 http error*.
+If the conditions are not met, the backend will answer with a *417 Expectation Failed* error.

 ## FAQ